 Visit Mea Shearim and learn about the unique lifestyle of the ultra orthodox communities.
 Drive by the Knesset, Israel’s parliament and see the Menorah with the biblical emblems.
 Next, visit the Israel Museum and see the Shrine of the book where the Dead Sea scrolls are housed, and the new Holyland model – a miniature replica of Jerusalem as it was during the Second Temple period.
 Drive to Mount Herzl, the military cemetery and Yad Vashem, the memorial to the Holocaust.
 Visit ammunition hill, a former Jordanian army stronghold, conquered by the Israeli army in the Six Day War and converted into a national memorial site and museum.
 Overnight in Jerusalem.

 Day 7 Saturday.
-Qumran - Massada - Dead Sea - Tel Aviv - Eilat
+Qumran - Massada - Dead Sea - Tel Aviv - Eilat - Aqaba

 Drive through the Judean Desert to the Dead Sea.
 Stop at Qumran, the site where the Dead Sea scrolls were found.
 Continue to Masada, ascend by cable car and tour the ancient fortress; visit the remains of the walls, palaces, synagogue, the bathhouses etc. Descend by cable car.
 Enjoy floating in the salty water at the Dead Sea.
 Drive to Tel Aviv for your flight to Eilat.
 Transfer from Eilat Airport to Arava border where our representative will meet you at the other side and transfer you to the beautiful city of Aqaba.
 Overnight in Aqaba.

 Day 8 Sunday.
-Eilat - Petra
+Aqaba - Petra

 After Breakfast and leave the hotel and drive to Petra, through the scenic Jordanian desert, past the Wadi Rum area, where Lawrence of Arabia once lived and fought with the Bedouin.
 Enter the Red City of Petra through the Siq, by horse or by foot (optimal carriage) This is a narrow passage through the mountains which has inspired people for centuries.
 Suddenly the impressive Treasury wonder appears at the end of the gorge, leaving the visitors breath-taken by it's size, color and beauty.
 Continue into the heart of this ancient city carved into the mountains, passing hundreds of tombs and monuments and a spectacular Amphitheatre.
 Stop for a traditional lunch, followed by a visit to Moses Spring.
 Overnight in Petra

 Day 9 Monday.
 Petra – Amman - Cairo